Adobe Photoshop Plug-Ins PageColorPerfect Version 2.16 is now available

 The downloadable ColorPerfect demo version imposes a fine gridwork pattern on the images it produces, unobtrusive enough to allow evaluation and in fact we expect there will be some people for whom the trial version is sufficient, gridwork and all.
 Please try the demo before you buy - we do not give refunds.
 When you get a paid registration Key, the same Key is valid for ColorPerfect and also for the previous set of plug-ins, removing the gridwork of the trial version.
 Different paid registration Keys are required for the Mac and PC packages, however, and for the English and German language versions.

-The current download version is 2.15a (updated 10/19/14) .
-Version 2.15a addresses a few bugs and we recommend that Version 2.15 users update to 2.15a.
+The current download version is 2.16 (updated 11/11/14) .
+Version 2.16 makes some performance improvements and addresses a few bugs and we recommend that all Version 2.15 users - particularly Mac users - update to 2.16.
 Besides adding over 200 Canon CHDK cameras and other cameras, the 2.15 revision has added selectivity by hue to the color Saturation control, a new Graded White control giving the user more control over image contrast, Half Zones between the current Zones, giving the user more detailed control over the image intensity currve, and the ability to scroll highlight and shadow controls.
 PerfectRAW's SmartClip has been improved, the overall behaviour of the plug-in has been improved and tuned up as well and Mac 32-bit users will finally be able to load and save User film and camera calibration files using standard system dialog boxes.
 The current MakeTiff download is version 1.14 (updated 10/25/13).
 MakeTiff is an important part of using PerfectRAW, particularly facilitating camera white balance, Color Space selection and automatic camera recognition and for managing Color Space or Gamma C for scanned negatives.
-Version 1.14 is required to work best with Photoline 18 and retains a workaround for a persistent problem with Mac Mountain Lion.
+Version 1.14 or higher is required to work best with Photoline 18 and retains a workaround for a persistent problem with Mac Mountain Lion.